More reliable and efficient, the blockchain builds trust in the Digital Credentials industry.

 The authenticity of the documents is guaranteed, with no further verification to be carried out: this is known as Verifiable Credentials.
 W3C’s mission is to standardize these Verifiable Credentials to ensure a globally recognized exchange format for academic credentials.
 It issued its first recommendation in November 2019.

-BCdiploma is a natively compatible solution with this standard: its technology is based on a patented blockchain framework.
+BCdiploma is a natively compatible solution with this micro credential example standard: its technology is based on a patented blockchain framework.
 It allows direct access to a set of significant data secured on chain, without constraining it to a format or template.
 The protocol, which is non-prescriptive by design, is therefore designed to support the development of sectoral standards.

 What is the main principle of a Digital Credential?